ehurturk/RCMaps/README.md

 - Onurcan Yildiz (Busieness)
 - Arda Turkmen (Graphics)

+## Installing the Dependencies (TESTING PURPOSES)

+To install the dependencies, just run the `setup.sh` file.

+If you encounter any problem, just open the `setup.sh` file

 Thanks for being interested in, we are always welcome to any pull requests.